Pawl00k/Easy_Game/README.md

-# 1-Game
+# My the first game
- This is my first full-blown game
+ This is my first full-blown game.
+ It is not completely done, but I'm still working on it.